Do you find yourself thinking too much?

 In order to quieten those thoughts, you need to start concentrating on the here and now.

-This is easier said than done, as those thoughts keeps coming into your mind.
+This is easier said than done, as those thoughts keep coming into your mind.
 However, the more you practice living in the moment, finishing that work project, enjoying the feeling of the sun on your back or being fully present in a conversation with friends, the more you will be able to do it.

 Think about when you are doing something you really enjoy; you don’t think about anything else.
 You are fully engaged in the event or situation.